 The exchange is one of the most lyrically beautiful I can recall this side of a Dashiell Hammet novel, and Spike’s opening line alludes to the existential motif that runs throughout Bebop.

 The direction in this scene is powerful, as Spike draws his pistol to find Faye held as gunpoint.
-The music rises as we stare at a shot of Spike sighting down the barrel, his eye square above it.
-This one angle communicates everything we need to know about what Spike’s doing, but also shows his dispassioned, determined mental state.
+The music rises as our camera shot shows Spike sighting down the barrel, his eye square above it.
+This one angle communicates everything we need to know about what Spike’s doing, but also shows his dispassion.
 Rain’s church organ crescendos and Spike pulls the trigger.

 Then all fucking hell breaks loose.
 Consider the expert composition of the unfolding scene.
 Suddenly, men pop up from under the benches, from behind columns, and on top of balconies.
-The music gone, all we have is the staccato of gunfire emptying clips and the concussive blast of the grenades.
-The animation is fast, fluid and expressive and the church is ripped to shreds.
+The music gone, all we have is the staccato of gunfire and concussive grenade blasts.
+The animation is fast, fluid, and expressive as the church is blown to Hell.

-A massive stained glass window frames a stalemate at the end of the battle, a heart-gripping shot of the barrel of Spikes gun against Vicious shoulder, the tip of his own sword against Spiegel’s.
-The two men staring into each other’s eyes, there’s a look approaching happiness painted on their faces.
+A massive stained glass window frames the battle’s stalemate, a heart-gripping shot of the barrel of Spikes gun pressed to Vicious’ shoulder, the tip of his own sword against Spiegel’s.
+The two men staring into each other’s eyes, bliss painting their faces.

 You should see yourself.
 Do you have any idea what you look like right at this moment, Spike?

 A ravenous beast.
 The same blood runs through both of us.
 The blood of a beast who wanders, hunting for the blood of others.